tcmulder/aquamin/docs/features/theme-configuration.md

 ?> If you'd prefer not to use WP-CLI, you can simply add your own components as individual directories within `aquamin/assets/component-library/`.
 You can use the files within `aquamin/includes/cli/templates/component/` as a starting point if it's helpful, replacing all the "template" placeholder code and filename prefixes with your component's name.

 Not all components are alike, so the files each requires will differ.
 Aquamin automatically enqueues any `view.css` file as front-end styling, any `view.js` file as front-end JavaScript, and any `editor.css` file as back-end block editor styling, loading all of these site-wide.
-It houses any HTML or PHP in a `render.php` file, then uses `get_template_part()` to include the component wherever it's needed elsewhere in the theme.
+It houses any HTML or PHP in a `view.php` file, then uses `get_template_part()` to include the component wherever it's needed elsewhere in the theme.
 It also allows you to add any WordPress hooks and filters to a `hooks.php` file within each component's directory.
 You can optionally prefix all of these names (e.g. `my-component-view.css` or `my-component-hooks.php`) to make code editing and debugging easier.
 The goal is to ensure each component's code only exists within it's own directory, making them easy to find, manage, and edit.

-?> When you use the `wp aquamin component create` command, you'll conveniently find the `get_template_part()` call (including the appropriate file path) in the  `render.php` file's header comment.
+?> When you use the `wp aquamin component create` command, you'll conveniently find the `get_template_part()` call (including the appropriate file path) in the  `view.php` file's header comment.

 ## Examples